NIS2 Compliance and Support Services

 Regulators typically expect documented risk assessments, security policies, governance records, incident management procedures, supplier risk controls, staff training records, and audit trails that demonstrate the effectiveness of security and resilience controls.

 NIS2 does not mandate a specific certification scheme.
-However, organisations can demonstrate compliance through independent assessments, internal audits, and alignment with recognised standards such as ISO 27001.
+However, organisations can demonstrate compliance through independent assessments, internal audits and alignment with recognised standards such as ISO 27001.
 Independent assurance can strengthen regulatory and stakeholder confidence.